OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 This kind of test focuses on verifying how the authorization schema has been implemented for each role or privilege to get access to reserved functions and resources.

-For every specific role the tester holds during the assessment, for every function and request that the application executes during the post-authentication phase, it is necessary to verify:
+For every specific role the tester holds during the assessment and for every function and request that the application executes during the post-authentication phase, it is necessary to verify:

 - Is it possible to access that resource even if the user is not authenticated?
 - Is it possible to access that resource after the log-out?